yxjdarren/yxjdarren.github.io/index.md

 - Reviewer of International Conference on Learning Representations (ICLR)
 - Reviewer of International Conference on Computer Vision (ICCV)
 - Reviewer of International Conference on Artificial Intelligence and Statistics (AISTATS)
-- Reviewer of International Conference on Transactions on Machine Learning Research (TMLR)
+- Reviewer of IEEE Winter Conference on Applications of Computer Vision (WACV)
 - Reviewer of IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
 - Reviewer of IEEE Transactions on Image Processing (TIP)
 - Reviewer of IEEE Transactions on Knowledge and Data Engineering (TKDE)